Optimize Your Etsy Listings: Photos, Descriptions, and Attributes That Sell

 A hands-on guide to Etsy listing optimization — from photo strategy and description formatting to filling out every attribute that matters for search.

 Two sellers list the same type of product — say, a hand-poured soy candle in a ceramic vessel.
 Seller A gets 3 views a day.
 Seller B gets 80.
 Their prices are similar.
 Their tags are comparable.
-The difference, when you actually look, is staring you in the face: Seller B's listing is just better.
+The difference is staring you in the face: Seller B's listing is just better.
 Better first photo.
 More thorough description.
 Every attribute filled out.
 A video that shows the candle flickering.

 This guide is the doing part.
 Specific, practical, no fluff.